vitpodsokhin/devops/README.md

 - `minago.sh`: A script to find files modified in the last N minutes.
 - `gitctl.sh`: A script to update all Git repositories in the specified directories and their subdirectories.
+- `vpnctl.py`: A Python script to control a VPN connection.
+It provides a simple command-line interface for managing configurations virtual private networks.

 ## Requirements